idvhs/idvhs.github.io/_portfolio/powerbi.markdown

 <Br>
 Tableau is the business intelligence platform that turns your data into insights that drive action.
 <Br>
-I learn Power BI software during my work as working student at HTW Berlin-University of Applied Sciences from December 2016.
+I learn Power BI software during my work as working student at my university (HTW Berlin-University of Applied Sciences), start: December 2016.
 Read more at: <a href="https://powerbi.microsoft.com/en-us/"> powerbi.com</a>
 <Br>
  <Br>